Maximum a Posteriori Inference of Random Dot Product Graphs via Conic Programming: Introduction

 The \emph{dual exponential cone} is its conic dual

 \end{definition}

 Applying these transformations, we obtain the following convex cone program, equivalent to \cref{prob:reg}:

 The cone program \cref{prob:creg} is the main subject of study in this paper.
 Moreover, it can be easily implemented with convex optimization interfaces such as CVXPY \cite{diamond2016cvxpy,agrawal2018rewriting} that rely on solvers that support both semidefinite and exponential cone programming such as SCS \cite{scs} and MOSEK \cite{mosek}.
 As we will see later, the dual conic program turns out to have an appealing interpretation.
+Finally, we remark that given the binary matrix $\bm{P}^*$ of \cref{prop:exact}, one approach (quite different from ours) that is particularly suited for clustering tasks is to attempt to factor $\bm{P}^*$ into the product of two low-rank binary matrices \cite{zhang2007binary}.
+However, since binary edge probability matrices are degenerate from the generative perspective, our cone program is more appropriate for the RDPG model.
+Furthermore, our method recovers richer geometrical structure than simple clusters.